atadema/SecureDroneDelivery/README.md

 1. Chirpstack LoRa Application Server (dockerfile)
 2. Node-RED authentication flow for the secure authentication of the recipient of the payload container (dockerfile)
 3. Arduino C++ file + dependencies for Arduino M0 microcontroller with RN2483 LoRaWAN module (Arduino IDE .ino C++ files + dependencies)
+4. Mosquitto MQTT Broker (Pushes the data received by Wanesy LoRa Network Server to the ChirpStack LoRa Application Server.